14-30 November 2019

 We roam the great cities of Osaka and Tokyo, capturing the buzz of the night and the bustle of the day.
 Experience the energy and buzz of Dotonbori, Shibuya, Shinjuku, Harajuku and Ginza, some of the most famous urban areas in Japan, and perfect for street photography and cityscapes.

 Leaving Tokyo, we visit Lake Kawaguchi, part of the Fuji Five Lakes area, which boasts stunning views of Mount Fuji.
-No visit to Japan is complete without experiencing a Japanese castle, and we visit to two best ones, Matsumoto Castle and Himeji Castle.
+No visit to Japan is complete without experiencing a Japanese castle, and we visit the best one, Himeji Castle.

 Our trip also includes a visit to Mount Koya, the center of Shingon Buddhism, where we overnight at a temple lodging (shukubo), visit the amazing Okunoin cemetery, and get a glimpse at the daily lives of monks.

 No trip to Japan is complete without a visit to historic Kyoto, mighty in temples, glorious in landscape, and saturated in proud culture.
 This is the city to witness geisha up close and watch the elegance of their traditional art and service, a peek into their exclusive world.
 The gardens of Kikakuji, Enkoji, Hogonin, Genkoan, and Tofukuji are at their best – vivid, rich, and popping with colours red, orange, yellow and green.

 We finish off with a visit to Kanazawa located on the Sea of Japan coast.
 Here you can visit the famous Kenrokuen Garden, and try your hand at traditional crafts with a kagayuzen dyeing workshop, before we return back to Tokyo.

 This is the tour that shows you the postcard shots, the history, and the secret hot spots of Japan.
 BOOK NOW for our early bird special!